CUFP/cufp.org/src/site/2015/2015-09-03_1330_1700_t4-oleg-kiselyov-dsl-in-typed.md

 any time one may add more interpreters, and even more expression forms to the DSL while re-using the previous interpreters as they were.
 Only well-typed DSL terms are representable.
 Therefore, the type checker of the host language checks -- and even infers for us -- DSL types.
-Even DSLs with resource-sensitive (affine, linear) types are thus embeddable.

 It was recently discovered how to transform, simplify, and generally, optimize DSLs embedded in this style.
 The optimization rules are